joemasilotti/masilotti.com/src/_posts/2022-01-05-idea-to-sold-in-14-months.md

 I sold Mugshot Bot to have more time to spend with my family.
 But I’d be lying if I said I wasn’t cooking up new ideas and exciting things to work on outside of family time.

 I’m really excited for 2022.
-I’ve established myself as one of the only [Turbo Native]({% post_url 2021-05-14-turbo-ios %}) developers available for contract, I have a ton of ideas to make [Jumpstart Pro iOS](https://jumpstartrails.com/ios) better and easier to use, and I’m launching a new product.
+I’ve established myself as one of the only <%= link_to "Turbo Native", "_posts/2021-05-14-turbo-ios.md" %> developers available for contract, I have a ton of ideas to make [Jumpstart Pro iOS](https://jumpstartrails.com/ios) better and easier to use, and I’m launching a new product.

 What’s the new product you ask?
 It’s called [RailsDevs](https://railsdevs.com) and it’s a reverse job board for freelance Ruby on Rails developers.
 If you’re looking for your next gig I recommend you check it out.